doodledudes/skeleton-pug-sass/README.md

 - [Bower](https://bower.io/#install-bower)
 - [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)

-Once installed open the **Terminal** and navigate to the directory where the 'skeleton-jade-scss' folder is located and then run these two commands.
+Once installed open the **Terminal** and navigate to the directory where the 'skeleton-pug-scss' folder is located and then run these two commands.
 ```
 $ npm install
 $ bower install